Biomedical-Data-Design/ShAM/README.md

 ```
 * Details for using `quadrant-based Feature Reduction` and `The Shapley Anything Model` is inside each folder
 * We give credit to the authors of generative-inpainting model as well as h-shap prediction model based on BBBC041.
-The detailed link to those directory could be found in the documentation folder. https://github.com/Biomedical-Data-Design-2022-2023/ShAM/blob/main/Documentation/Example%20Inpainting%20Code%20Guide%20Training%20mode.pdf
+The detailed link to those directory could be found in the documentation folder. https://github.com/Biomedical-Data-Design-2022-2023/ShAM/blob/main/Documentation/Example%20Inpainting%20Code%20Guide%20Training%20mode.pdf and https://github.com/mikewang928/h-shap